Stocks Fall as Oil Prices Spike up to $100 Per Barrel

+Oil prices fell back from even sharper gains on overnight reports that G-7 finance ministers were discussing a possible joint release of oil reserves.
+However, the G-7 countries have since decided against a near-term coordinated release of strategic oil reserves.

-Meanwhile, there is no end in sight for the Middle East war as Iran's Assembly of Experts over the weekend appointed hardliner Mojtaba Khamenei as Iran’s new supreme leader, the son of Ayatollah Ali Khamenei.
+Meanwhile, there is no end in sight for the Middle East war as Iran's Assembly of Experts over the weekend appointed hardliner Mojtaba Khamenei as Iran's new supreme leader, the son of Ayatollah Ali Khamenei.
+Iran’s new leader has close ties to Iran’s powerful and entrenched Islamic Revolutionary Guard Corps (IRGC).
 President Trump said he is "not happy" with the choice of the new leader.

 Stocks are also being undercut by ongoing worries about the US economy after last Friday's news that US Feb payrolls fell by -92,000 and that the Feb unemployment rate unexpectedly rose by +0.1 to 4.4%.
 Also, US Jan retail sales fell by -0.2% m/m.